james-hadoop/data-juicer/docs/tutorial/QuickStart.md

 - **Note:** For some operators that involve third-party models or resources that are not stored locally on your computer, it might be slow for the first running because these ops need to download corresponding resources into a directory first.
 The default download cache directory is `~/.cache/data_juicer`.
 Change the cache location by setting the shell environment variable, `DATA_JUICER_CACHE_HOME` to another directory, and you can also change `DATA_JUICER_MODELS_CACHE` or `DATA_JUICER_ASSETS_CACHE` in the same way:

-- **Note:** When using operators with third-party models, it's necessary to declare the corresponding `mem_required` in the configuration file (you can refer to the settings in the `data_juicer/config/config_all.yaml` file).
+- **Note:** When using operators with third-party models, it's necessary to declare the corresponding `memory` in the configuration file (you can refer to the settings in the `data_juicer/config/config_all.yaml` file).
 During runtime, Data-Juicer will control the number of processes based on memory availability and the memory requirements of the operator models to achieve better data processing efficiency.
-When running with CUDA environments, if the mem_required for an operator is not declared correctly, it could potentially lead to a CUDA Out of Memory issue.
+When running with CUDA environments, if the memory for an operator is not declared correctly, it could potentially lead to a CUDA Out of Memory issue.

 ```shell
 # cache home